tasangpo/GoldFishingGame/README.md

 - Canvas
 - Webpack

+# Code snippet:

-# Code snippet for shark collision: If the shark pos is within the range of the line, the velocity of shark will change in to [0, -5] causing it to move up and come up to the suface.
+    // for shark collision: If the shark pos is within the range of the line, the velocity of shark will change in to [0, -5] causing it to move up and come up to          the suface.

     sharkCollision() {
         if (this.lines.length) {
             const lines = this.lines;